-June 15, 2017
+June 14, 2018

-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of G-III Apparel Group, Ltd. will be held on Thursday, June 15, 2017 at 10:00 a.m., New York time, at the offices of Norton Rose Fulbright US LLP, 1301 Avenue of the Americas, 30th Floor, New York, New York 10019, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders (the "Annual Meeting") of G-III Apparel Group, Ltd. will be held on Thursday, June 14, 2018 at 10:00 a.m., New York time, at the offices of Norton Rose Fulbright US LLP, 1301 Avenue of the Americas, 30th Floor, New York, New York 10019, for the following purposes:

 - 1. To elect eleven directors to serve on our Board of Directors for the ensuing year. - 2.
 To hold an advisory and non-binding vote on the compensation of our named executive officers. - 3.
-To hold an advisory and non-binding vote on the frequency of future advisory votes on the compensation of our named executive officers. - 4.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2018. - 5.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending January 31, 2019. - 4.
 To transact such other business as may properly come before the Annual Meeting or any adjournment thereof.

-Only stockholders of record at the close of business on April 24, 2017 will be entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+Only stockholders of record at the close of business on April 23, 2018 will be entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.